awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/data-transformation.md

 1. Choose **Create function**, and then choose **Blueprints**\.

-1. Search for the keyword "firehose" to find the [Kinesis Data Firehose Lambda Blueprints](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create?f0=a3c%3D%3AZmlyZWhvc2U%3D&tab=blueprints)\.
+1. Search for the keyword "`firehose`" to find the [Kinesis Data Firehose Lambda Blueprints](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create?f0=a3c%3D%3AZmlyZWhvc2U%3D&tab=blueprints)\.

 ## Data Transformation Failure Handling<a name="data-transformation-failure-handling"></a>

 If your Lambda function invocation fails because of a network timeout or because you've reached the Lambda invocation limit, Kinesis Data Firehose retries the invocation three times by default\.
 If the invocation does not succeed, Kinesis Data Firehose then skips that batch of records\.
 The skipped records are treated as unsuccessfully processed records\.
-You can specify or override the retry options using the [CreateDeliveryStream](http://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html) or [UpdateDestination](http://docs.aws.amazon.com/firehose/latest/APIReference/API_UpdateDestination.html) API\.
+You can specify or override the retry options using the [CreateDeliveryStream](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html) or `[UpdateDestination](https://docs.aws.amazon.com/firehose/latest/APIReference/API_UpdateDestination.html)` API\.
 For this type of failure, you can log invocation errors to Amazon CloudWatch Logs\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.

 If the status of the data transformation of a record is `ProcessingFailed`, Kinesis Data Firehose treats the record as unsuccessfully processed\.
 For this type of failure, you can emit error logs to Amazon CloudWatch Logs from your Lambda function\.
-For more information, see [Accessing Amazon CloudWatch Logs for AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) in the *AWS Lambda Developer Guide*\.
+For more information, see [Accessing Amazon CloudWatch Logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) in the *AWS Lambda Developer Guide*\.

-If data transformation fails, the unsuccessfully processed records are delivered to your S3 bucket in the `processing_failed` folder\.
+If data transformation fails, the unsuccessfully processed records are delivered to your S3 bucket in the `processing-failed` folder\.
 The records have the following format:

 ```
 {